Spring Budget 2023: what's new, what's changing and how will your business be affected?

 Tag-along: The tag-along clause protects minority shareholders if the company is being sold.
 In the event of an exit share sale by a majority shareholder, tag-along extends the sales right to other shareholders, so that they can also sell their shares at the same price as the majority shareholder if they want.

-Investor consent is one of the most hotly contested items on the Term Sheet.
+Investor Consent is one of the most hotly contested items on the Term Sheet.

 Since founders are usually still the majority shareholders after early-stage funding rounds, they generally have free rein to run the company with little external control.
 However, since investors have put a large amount of money into the company, they often want some say over decisions that could impact the return on their investment.
-That’s where investor consent rights come in – they give investors the right to veto certain key decisions.
+That’s where Investor Consent rights come in – they give investors the right to veto certain key decisions.

 These decisions include payments and salaries over a certain amount and debts taken on by the company – but they can extend to almost all elements of the company’s business.

-The Term Sheet specifies which group of investors have investor consent and what matters they have veto rights over.
+The Term Sheet specifies which group of investors have Investor Consent and what matters they have veto rights over.

 Institutional investors will often ask for a board seat, known as an Investor Director position.
 Our data shows that founders end up giving Investor Director positions much more often than they initially planned to.